-To ensure that delegates gain maximum benefits from this seminar, a detailed questionnaire will be sent to all course participants to establish exactly where your training needs lie.
+To ensure that delegates gain maximum benefits from this workshop, a detailed questionnaire will be sent to each course participant to establish exactly where your training needs lie.
 The completed forms will be analysed by the course facilitator to fine-tune the content of the programme and meet the expectations and needs of participants.
-Comprehensive course materials will be provided to delegates as a guide for future reference.
+Comprehensive course materials will be provided to delegates for future reference.